or73/pizzaApi/README.md

 ## menu-GET
 **(Retrieve information)**
+### General Information
+    Required data: queryStringObject → name and price Optional data: None
+    Procedure description:   1.
+Validates operation, one item of menu or a list of items in menu
+                             2. Validate item exists
+                             3. Retrieve item information or items list

-If the item exists, then returns all information associated with item, except the id.
+> If the item exists, then returns all information associated with item, except the id.
 Otherwise, returns an error message.
+> If path includes 'all' then a list of all fetched menus

+### Path and Required Data

 | Path             | Parameters            | Headers | e.g.                                      |
 | ---              | ---                   | ---     | ---                                       |